scalamolecule/molecule-old/README.md

 ## Resources
-- [ScalaDatomic google group][scaladatomicgroup] for questions and discussions about Molecule and other Scala-based Datomic resources
+- [Molecule google list][scaladatomicgroup] for questions and discussions about Molecule and other Scala-based Datomic resources
 - [Issues][issues] - please feel free to raise issues/report bugs
 - [Pull requests][pullrequests] are welcome
 - [Datomic][datomic] website